June Millington: 1965–1968: The Svelts

 Later, Terry was replaced on drums by Filipino American Brie Berry (born August 9, 1949), who was a student at Folsom High School (class of 1967).
 Before their senior year, Millington and her sister Jean performed during the summer of 1965 as a duo.
 In September 1965, they copyrighted their song "Footloose and Fancy-Free".

 After graduation from high school in 1966, Millington enrolled at the University of California, Davis, where, hoping to become a surgeon, she majored in premedical studies with a minor in music.
 However, after a year, Millington decided to suspend her studies to focus on her musical career.

 After a number of personnel changes, including five different drummers, the Millington sisters were joined in 1968 by lead guitarist Adrienne "Addie" Lee Clement (from the Palo Alto band California Girls), recent graduate of Cubberley High School; and drummer Alice Monroe de Buhr (born September 4, 1949, in Mason City, Iowa), who had moved to California at age 17, after the divorce of her parents, in search of fame and fortune.
 In this four-piece configuration, the Svelts gigged around the West in a renovated Greyhound bus, mainly playing cover songs.
 By early 1967, the Svelts (Millington, Wendy Haas, Brie Berry, and Jean Millington) had a band house in Los Altos, where they lived and rehearsed.

 In 1967, Millington enrolled at the University of California, Berkeley, where she continued her premed studies for two quarters.
-However, after playing in clubs on the US West Coast and Nevada, Berry, who had married Michael Brandt, left the band because of pregnancy, and subsequently became the mother of Brandi Angela Brandt (born November 2, 1968, in Santa Clara, California).
+However, after playing in clubs on the US West Coast and Nevada, Berry, who had married Michael Brandt, left the band because of pregnancy, and subsequently became the mother of Brandi Angela Brandt.